storacha/specs/w3-deal.md

 Implementation MUST expose HTTP POST endpoint that accepts `application/vnd.ucan.cbor` requests with CBOR encoded as payload.
 These requests MUST provide `Authorization: Bearer` header with a UCAN delegation authorizing a request.
 Receiving principal MUST derive invocation from the provided `Authorization` and set invoked capability `nb` field to decoded CBOR block of the payload.
 Receiving principal MUST execute received capability and encode result of the invocation as an HTTP response.

-> Above HTTP interface could be utilize by spade to obtain signatures from w3up without having to proxy them through UCAN proxy.
+> Above HTTP interface could be utilized by spade to obtain signatures from w3up without having to proxy them through UCAN proxy.

 ## Interaction Flow